 If you are interested in spending only the autumn or spring semester on an Erasmus placement, then you must ensure that you will be able to take four semester-long modules in your semester at London Met and that the semester dates at your chosen institution coincide with those of London Met so you do not miss exams either here or there.

 Talk to other students who have been to or who are from the country/university you are interested in.
-The International Programmes Office can assist with putting you in touch with these students.
+The Study Abroad Office can assist with putting you in touch with these students.

 Speak to your Erasmus Departmental Co-ordinator (EDC) about the possibility of participating in the Erasmus exchange programme as part of your degree, especially if you are on a joint degree programme or you only want to go away for one semester.
 The EDC for your subject is listed at the bottom of the University Partners page.
 Between you, you need to evaluate which partner university would best suit your academic requirements.
 As some degrees are accredited (such as LLB Law) it may be difficult for you to go abroad if you are on these courses.